gridsome/gridsome.org/docs/install-plugins.md

 ## Using local plugins

 Create a folder with an `index.js` file somewhere in your project.
-The `use` property can have han absolute path to the folder or a relative path starting with `~/`, where `~` is an alias for your project root folder.
+The `use` property can have an absolute path to the folder or a relative path starting with `~/`, where `~` is an alias for your project root folder.

 ```js
 module.exports = {